-One of the forms of technology that will be highlighted is the Cloud-Computing that specified for business, entitled Cloud-Based Business Services.
+One of the forms of technology is the Cloud-Computing specified for business, entitled Cloud-Based Business Services.
 Since the emergence of cloud computing in 2008, this phenomenon has shown rapid growth.
 Even though the cloud-computing phenomenon is still in its infant stage, more SMEs are considering utilizing Cloud-Based Busines Services (Mangula, Van De Weerd, & Brinkkemper, 2012).
-One branch of Cloud-Based

-Business Services that also highlighted in this study is Point of Sales (POS), which is integrated with cloud-computing technology.
-This form of technology allows SMEs to improve their sales activity, payment method, stock monitoring, and report analysis (Bruce, 2013).
+One branch of Cloud-Based Business Services that also highlighted in this study is Point of Sales (POS), which is integrated with cloud-computing technology.
+This form of technology allows SMEs to improve their sales activity, payment method, stock monitoring, and report analysis (Bruce, advanced technology.
+Thus it makes the cloud-based point of sales are possible to small businesses.

 Most Cloud-Based Point of Sales is also integrated with several systems, including accounting, procurement, inventory management, table management, until employee management.
-SMEs do not need to spend millions of rupiah to be able to utilize such advanced technology.
-Thus it makes the cloud-based point of sales are possible to small businesses.
+SMEs do not need to spend millions of rupiah to be able to utilize such